KEA12/valorant-rpc/README.md

 ## Installation
   - Download the latest [release](https://github.com/KEA12/valorant-rpc/releases/latest)
-  - Replace your VALORANT Shortcut with the .exe (to barely change the way you usually launch VALORANT)
+  - Replace your VALORANT Shortcut with the .exe (optional)

 ## How to use